Service Description and Terms

 6.5.
 TPG supports only VOIP Routers which have been purchased from TPG.
 TPG does not support other VOIP Routers.

 6.6.
 To use the TPG Home Phone and Landline Rental service, you require a telephone handset connected to an available and properly connected qualified copper pair.
+With the NBN, this may be a copper, fibre or wireless connection.
 The supply and maintenance of the telephone handset and the cabling at your premises is your responsibility.
-TPG is responsible for the copper pair between the exchange and the Network Boundary Point (described in clause 10.6 below).
+TPG is responsible for the copper pair (or the NBN access Service) between TPG's switching facilities and the Network Boundary Point (described in clause 10.6 below).

 6.7.
 If, during the application process, you order equipment from TPG, TPG transfers title to that equipment to you on payment of the purchase price.
 Risk in the ordered equipment passes to you when the equipment is shipped from the TPG warehouse.